duliodenis/python_master_degree/README.md

 |     | Total Project Time | 159 hours

 # Units
 The Bachelor's Fullstack Python Treehouse Techdegree is composed of the following twelve units.
 The Masters and Doctoral Extensions contribute three additional units bringing the overall course work to 50 courses.
 Below is my status and how long it took me to complete.
+Specific daily updates can be seen in my [developer diary](diary.md).

 | Unit | Name | Courses  | Dates | Days
 | --- | ------------- | ----- | ---- | ---